Last Quarter on

 Lunation 70 / 1023

-The Moon is 21 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 21 days old and navigating through the last part of the current synodic month.
 This is lunation 70 of Meeus index or 1023 from Brown series.

 Synodic month length 29.65 days